TheWavetableProject/wavetable_pico/readme.md

 ## Usage

 ### Setup

+First, you'll have to wire up the electronics!
+See [the wiring guide](https://github.com/Exr0nProjects/wavetable_pico/blob/main/wiring.md).

 To enter BOOTSEL mode, press and hold the `BOOTSEL` button on the front of the pico board.
 Then, plug in the USB, and release the `BOOTSEL` button.